drupalprojects/leaflet/README.md

 Roadmap
 -------

-* Better UI for managing maps
+* Better UI for managing maps: further functionalities for the Leaflet Map Formatter and Leaflet Views and integration with Leaflet library API
-* Move static & procedural API functions into Leaflet Services
-* Purge of not working / useless leaflet_views views classes
+* Review & Purge of not working / useless leaflet_views views classes
-* Better documentation
+* Update documentation

 Authors/Credits
 ---------------